spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.md

 To ensure that your project is suitable for the requirement, update all `spryker-feature-*` packages in composer.json to version `2022.04` or higher.

+You can automatically check if the Spryker module versions used in your project are supported by the Spryker Code Upgrader with help of the [Minimum allowed shop version checker](/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/minimum-allowed-shop-version.html) by running the [evaluator tool](/docs/scos/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).

 ## Make sure your code is compliant with Upgradability Guidelines

-Spryker Upgradability Guidelines contain rules that ensure code compliance with Spryker development and customization guidelines.
+Spryker [Upgradability Guidelines](/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/upgradability-guidelines.html) contain rules that ensure code compliance with Spryker development and customization guidelines.
 When an application is compliant with the guidelines, it can take minor and patch updates without breaking functionality, even if it is highly customized.

 ## Implement E2E testing in development workflow